DonovanAdrian/Gifty/README.md

 ## Great, Now I'm All Set Up!
 How Do I Use Gifty?
-I have PDF documentation that will be in the works coming up soon.
-It will detail how to use the basic user interface, simple tasks, how to use Secret Santa, and moderation instructions.
+Once you've gotten Gifty all set up, create your first account on the login!
+The first user will automatically be designated a moderator in the Gifty system.
+Once logged in, navigate to the "Settings" tab on the navigation bar, then click on "Tutorial".
+This page is where you will find all the information you will need to get started and use Gifty to the fullest!

 ## Gifty Setup Tutorial